sihabsafin/bangla-chittagonian-translation/README.md

 ## 🧠 Models

-Three instruction-tuned small language models were fine-tuned and evaluated under identical conditions for a fair, controlled comparison:
+Three instruction-tuned small language models were fine-tuned and evaluated under an identical QLoRA protocol for a controlled comparison:

 | Model | Parameters | Source |
 |---|---|---|